-7. SECTION 106 REQUIREMENT FOR SUBDIVISON
+7. SECTION 106 REQUIREMENT FOR SUBDIVISION

-A consent authority may refuse to grant a subdivision consent, or may grant a subdivision consent subject to conditions, if it considers that the land is or is likely to be subject to, or is likely to, accelerate material damage from natural hazards, or where sufficient provision for legal and physical access to each allotment has not been made.
+A consent authority may refuse to grant a subdivision consent, or may grant a subdivision consent subject to conditions, if it considers that the land is or is likely to be subject to or is likely to accelerate material damage from natural hazards, or where sufficient provision for legal and physical access to each allotment has not been made.

 In this case, the site is not subject to any known natural hazard risk.
-The proposed lot will retain the existing accessway from State Highway 1 into Section 4 Block I TN OF Pukerau, which will continue to service the proposed lot.
+The proposed lot will retain the existing accessways, which will continue to service the lots.
 Overall, the proposal meets the requirements of s106 of the RMA.